whywilson/auto-bulb-finder/readme.txt

 = 2.6.0 =
 1. Support Import and Export Adaption Data to CSV file.
 2. Fixed the issue that the plugin cannot be activated on the WordPress 6.0.0 version.

+= 2.6.2 =
+1. Improve layout of selector on some WordPress theme.
+2. Reduce the size of the plugin.

+= 2.6.6 =
+1. Add vehicle statistics on the dashboard.
+2. Add support to WordPress 6.2 version.

+= 2.6.8 =
+1. Support adding custom vehicles with submodel, bodytype, and qualifier mixed.